-Through The Safe House SG Pte Ltd, being a subsidiary of Silver Bullion Pte Ltd, we have full contractual transparency along the entire storage chain with no material Western regulatory exposure for stored bullion.
+Through The Safe House, being a subsidiary of Silver Bullion, we have full contractual transparency along the entire storage chain with no material Western regulatory exposure for stored bullion.
 Although a Western nationalization event or shipping restrictions would affect our ability to obtain new bullion and might stop us from accepting US dollars as payment, your existing bullion would not be affected by a Western nationalization occurrence.

 Although Singapore has no natural resources, it managed, over the last 50 years, to become one of the richest countries in the world through an excellent educational system, very efficient governance, hard work and pragmatism, extremely low corruption and simple but clear laws that foster competition and guarantee private property.
-Although there are no capital gains taxes and low income taxes, the government had budget surpluses 23 times over the last 25 years and closed 2013 with a 3.9 billion SGD (3.1 billion USD) surplus.
-English is the primary language along with Chinese (Mandarin), Malay and Tamil (Indian) dialect and the country boasts extremely low crime rates.
+Even with no capital gains taxes and low income taxes, the country has consistently run a current account surplus since the mid-80s, even through the 1997 Asian Financial Crisis, the 2008 Financial Crisis, and the recent Covid-19 Crisis.
+English is the primary language along with Mandarin (Chinese), Malay and Tamil (Indian) dialect and the country boasts extremely low crime rates.
 In other words, Singapore is rich, safe and stable which we deem to be the criteria for choosing the best jurisdiction for bullion storage.

-Beside being a leading financial center, Singapore has one of the busiest airports in the world, the busiest cargo port in the world and huge refineries on an offshore island called Jurong Island.
-Although Singapore is covered by malls and entertainment options, plenty of scarce land is reserved to natural parks and trees.
+Besides being a leading financial center, Singapore has one of the busiest airports in the world, the busiest cargo port in the world and huge refineries on an offshore island called Jurong Island.
+Although Singapore is covered by malls and entertainment options, plenty of scarce land is reserved for nature parks and trees.
 Real estate prices are sky high as Singapore has become a favorite destination for able workers and entrepreneurs.
 A host of other, constantly evolving, industries and businesses call Singapore home and it is a top location for global companies to set up its Asian headquarters.

 The Singapore Government is, in many respects, run like a business as governmental ministries, for example, have their budget reduced every year, rather than increased, and have to bid for additional funds which keep pressures on governmental officials to raise efficiency and services.
 Politicians are very well paid to attract smart individuals and minimize the temptation of favoritism or flat-out corruption.
 Most policies, a legacy of Lee Kuan Yew, are truly designed for the long-term benefit of the country rather than political maneuvering to win votes during election.
 Singaporeans are afraid to be outcompeted and will try just a bit harder which explains why the country has done so well.